 \begin{remark} The case $\dim X=2$ is rather different, because we lack the extra dimension to locally perturb intersecting geodesics into nonintersecting paths.
 That said, the argument of \cite[Propositions 2.9]{Jacelon:2021wa} does carry over to measures on the sphere $S^2$ (equipped with spherical distance), and also on surfaces of nonzero genus provided that the $W_\infty$ distance is small compared to the surface's systole (that is, the length of the shortest closed homotopically nontrivial geodesic). \end{remark}

-\begin{remark} Theorem~\ref{thm:manifolds} applies in particular to compact connected Lie groups $G$ (see for example \cite[Theorem 3.8]{Arvanitoyeorgos:2003vq}; in the semisimple case the metric is provided by the Killing form).
+\begin{remark} Theorem~\ref{thm:manifolds} applies in particular to compact, connected Lie groups $G$ (see for example \cite[Theorem 3.8]{Arvanitoyeorgos:2003vq}; in the semisimple case the metric is provided by the Killing form).
 Lie groups have many properties that make them especially attractive manifolds in the context of this article.
 In particular, if $\pi_1(G)$ is torsion free (for example, if $G$ is simply connected), then $K^*(G)$ is torsion free.
 (If $G$ is also semisimple, $K^*(G)$ is in fact isomorphic as a Hopf algebra over the integers to the exterior algebra generated by the $K^1$-classes of the fundamental representations of $G$; see \cite{Hodgkin:1967kq}).
 Homogeneous spaces $G/K$ associated to such a group $G$ also have torsion free $K$-groups (see \cite{Minami:1975wx}).
-This provides a conceptual simplification of the analysis of $^*$-homomorphisms from $C(X)$ in the sense that $KL(C(X),A)$ becomes simply $\Hom(K_*(C(X)),K_*(A))$ for any $\sigma$-unital $\cs$-algebra $A$. \end{remark}
+This simplifies the analysis of $^*$-homomorphisms from $C(X)$ in the sense that $KL(C(X),A)$ (discussed for example in \cite[\S2]{Matui:2011uq}) becomes simply $\Hom(K_*(C(X)),K_*(A))$ for any $\sigma$-unital $\cs$-algebra $A$. \end{remark}